 - 6.3.
 Harassment is unwanted conduct that violates a person's dignity or creates an intimidating, hostile, degrading, humiliating or offensive working environment. - 6.4.
 Victimisation is when someone is treated less favourably or discriminated against because they have pursued or intend to pursue their rights relating to alleged discrimination. - 6.5.
-Positive discrimination is lawful in limited circumstances, specifically in relation to the recruitment of disabled staff.
-Positive action to address imbalances in the workforce is allowed in particular circumstances.
-Examples would include setting equality targets and short listing applicants with a disability for interview who meet the essential criteria in a job specification.
+Pro-Force recognises that, in line with equality legislation, positive action is permitted in specific circumstances to support the recruitment and progression of underrepresented groups.
+In particular, positive measures may be taken to support disabled applicants, such as setting equality targets or guaranteeing interviews for those who meet the essential criteria for a role.
+These actions aim to address workforce imbalances and promote a more inclusive working environment.